- Further Education

-Gaining higher marks now in at least one subject, and therefore a higher grade, takes the pressure off you a little during your A2 year.
+If you have taken your AS Level in an unreformed subject, gaining higher marks now in at least one subject, and therefore a higher grade, takes the pressure off you a little during your A2 year.

 For example, if you were expecting a grade C in Biology, but achieve a B, this gives you a better chance of averaging a B overall, even if you do not score so highly in your A2 exams next year.